About the Program

 - Applicants are asked to list the faculty they have contacted or expect to contact concerning their application, as well as the faculty in the department whose research is of particular interest to them and who they can foresee as a potential advisor.

 - Resumes or CVs are optional, but highly recommended.

 - The geography department does NOT admit students for a Master’s degree.
 Students may only apply for the Ph.D. program in geography.

 - The department does NOT offer admission for spring terms; students may only apply for programs that begin with the fall term.

 If you have questions regarding your application to the Ph.D. program in geography, please email Sarah Varner, Graduate Student Affairs Officer, at email@example.com.

 Doctoral Degree Requirements

-All students are expected to give an exit talk the semester they are filing their dissertation.
+- All students are expected to give an exit talk during the semester in which they file their dissertation.